-Maria Morits was able to creat ethe first bulk nanocomposite with globally aligned nanoplatelets (2D clay platelets 1nm thickness).
-These materials exhibit high strength (250MPa) and stiffness (25GPa), and display toughness, whrere fracture mechanics stringly depend on relative humidity.
-Interestingly, the material is tough in wet conditions due to plasticity and tough in dry state due to stepwise frature.
+Maria Morits was able to create the first bulk nanocomposite with globally aligned nanoplatelets (2D clay platelets 1nm thickness).
+These materials exhibit high strength (250MPa) and stiffness (25GPa), and display toughness, where fracture mechanics strictly depend on relative humidity.
+Interestingly, the material is tough in wet conditions due to plasticity and tough in dry state due to step wise fracture.
 We estimate the maximum modulus to 70GPa and strength of 500MPa provided more defined (synthetic) clays are used as compared to the natural ones.

 After complexation of the brushes with complementarily charged block copolymers, the surface spontaneously changed its shape to adopt a screw-like morphology or helix. well-developed helices were monohelices which is untypical in spontaneous self-assembly processes.
-The Structures were analyszed with cryogenic electron tomography, one of the most advanced imaging techniques in nanosciencce.
+The Structures were analyzed with cryogenic electron tomography, one of the most advanced imaging techniques in nanoscience.

 We utilized versatile thiol-ene click reactions to change the volume of one of the blocks as well as the interaction parameters.
-Amongst the morphologies we found double helices and triple helices.
+Among the morphologies we found double helices and triple helices.

 01.08.2016 New Group Member - Tai-Lam Nghiem